quicwg/base-drafts/draft-ietf-quic-http.md

 body.
 Senders MUST send only one header block in the trailers section;
 receivers MUST discard any subsequent header blocks.

+A response MAY consist of multiple messages when and only when one or more informational responses (1xx, see {{!RFC7231}}, Section 6.2) precede a final response to the same request.
+Non-final responses do not contain a payload body or trailers.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
-After sending a request, a client closes the stream for sending; after sending a response, the server closes the stream for sending and the QUIC stream is fully closed.
+After sending a request, a client closes the stream for sending; after sending a final response, the server closes the stream for sending and the QUIC stream is fully closed.
 Requests and responses are considered complete when the corresponding QUIC stream is closed in the appropriate direction.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP_SENDING with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
+When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP_SENDING frame with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.

 Changes to the state of a request stream, including receiving a RST_STREAM with any error code, do not affect the state of the server's response.
 Servers do not